Doctorate of Philosophy: Canadian Studies; Specialization in Political Economy

 My PhD marks a shift in my research focus.
 Having moved away from my exploration of the white saviour trope for the time being, I now am researching tensions between Indigenous and Canadian legal orders and Crown treaty responsibilities under the advice and guidance of some of the leading Indigenous legal scholars in Canada.
 This research is specifically focused on Anishinaabe law and governance resurgence taking place during Restoule v.
 Canada (Attorney General) (2018).
-I will begin the community based potion of research in Fall 2022, which will become the core of my dissertation.
+I aim to begin the community based potion of research in Fall/early Winter 2022, which will become the core of my dissertation.

 Master of Arts: Digital Innovations in Journalism

 Continuing on from a supervised research project during my previous program, I advanced my research on the white saviour trope in Canadian newspapers.
 My thesis Towards Reconciliation: The White Saviour Trope in Canadian Newspaper coverage of Grassy Narrows First Nation between 1977 and 2019 is now available.